clj-kondo/clj-kondo/doc/dev.md

    1. Single-file mode should be able to find the configuration it needs in a predicable location.
 Scattering configuration in metadata across libraries does not work well for this.
    2. Configuration should be able to live in a project's source repository, so team members can profit from each others additions.
+   3. Configuration spread across multiple files can be harder to debug.

 ## REPL